 "As an actor it was a joy to see how both Claire Foy and Olivia Colman brought something special and unique to Peter Morgan's scripts.
 I am genuinely honoured to be joining such an exceptional creative team and to be taking The Crown to its conclusion."

-Staunton won a BAFTA for her role in Vera Drake, and is also known for Shakespeare in Love and playing Dolores Umbridge in the Harry Potter franchise.
+Staunton won a Bafta for her role in Vera Drake, and is also known for Shakespeare in Love and for playing Dolores Umbridge in the Harry Potter franchise.

 Lesley Manville will play Princess Margaret

 Lesley Manville, previously Oscar-nominated for her role in The Phantom Thread, will replace Helen Bonham Carter as Princess Margaret for the two final series of the show.

 "I could not be happier to be playing Princess Margaret," Manville said.
 "The baton is being passed on from two formidable actresses and I really don't want to let the side down."

 Manville is also known for her roles in Mike Leigh's Vera Drake - alongside Imelda Staunton - and Another Year, as well as leading BBC2 comedy drama Mum.